gundreyogeshreddy/Jenkins/README.md

 su - jenkins

--> Restart jenkins whenever we installed jenkins plugins to pickup changes
+-> Restart jenkins whenever we installed jenkins plugins to pickup changes.And it is better practice to restart jenkins on everytime whenever we make changes to reflect back.

+-> After click on available plugins and search for the docker pipeline and do install after restart.